 I wanted to touch on insects for a moment.
 Yes, there are ticks, mosquitos, chiggers, fire ants, scorpions, spiders and things like that.
 They usually aren’t all that big a problem.
 But bees, wasps, and hornets can be a problem.
 Especially if you’re allergic.

 I was once on a hike with my dad where he inadvertently put his hand into a hornets’ nest.
 We laugh about it now, but being swarmed by hundreds of angry hornets is a problem.
 I’m glad we were teamed up and not hiking alone that day.
 When adrenaline sets in and you take off running, disasters can happen.

 6. Loss of Motivation on Your Hike

 Hiking with others can improve your motivation.
 One of my best friends is in better shape than me.
-Whenever I hike with him I’m determined not to let him out hike me.
-If he can make it up the next steep hill without bending over and sucking air, I’m going to make it too.
+Whenever I hike with him I’m determined to keep up with him.
+If he can make it up the next steep hill without bending over and sucking air, I’m going to make it too!

 There’s often an encourager in a group too.
 If you’re new to hiking, these people can be great morale builders!

 Need some motivation?
 Don’t hike alone.